diarmuidw/PythonBook/Chapter6.md

 In addition to frameworks, Python has several libraries that can be used for web development.
 Requests, for example, is a library that can be used to make HTTP requests to web servers from within a Python application.

 Web development is an exciting field that has a lot of potential.
-With Python, you can create dynamic web applications with ease, making it a great language for beginners and experienced developers alike.# Chapter 6: Web Development in Python
+With Python, you can create dynamic web applications with ease, making it a great language for beginners and experienced developers alike.

 # Setting up a Web Server